 💳 Pricing

-Archie starts at $159/month for 25 resources, including mobile and room apps, chat support, and setup assistance.
-Visitor management features are an add-on, priced separately ($159 per location per month).
+Archie starts from $2.8 per desk and $8 per room (minimum $159/month).
+Visitor management features are an add-on, priced separately (from $109 per location per month).
 Archie offers a free trial to help you explore its features and see if it’s the right fit for your team.

 🔎 Pros & cons